 Here is where you will find information about the teaching and learning that takes place throughout the Early Years.
 The page will be updated regularly so please do keep checking back.

-In Class 1 our teacher is Miss Owen and our teaching assistant is Mrs. Doran
+In Class 1 our teacher is Miss Owen and our teaching assistant is Mrs Woods.

-In Class 2 our teacher is Mr. Kildear and our teaching assistant is Mrs. Henderson
+In Class 2 our teacher is Miss Gronow and our teaching assistant is Mrs Henderson.

-The EYFS curriculum at Childwall CE primary is a play based curriculum with an emphasis on developing independence, confidence, creativity, curiosity, knowledge and understanding.
+The EYFS curriculum at Childwall CE Primary School is a play based curriculum with an emphasis on developing independence, confidence, creativity, curiosity, knowledge and understanding.
 We provide a balance of child initiated and teacher led activities and provide meaningful, practical and multi-sensory learning experiences which fully engage all children and help them to develop ownership of their own learning.
-Below are links to The EYFS expected and exceeding statements to both the prime and specific areas of the curriculum.
+Below are links to the EYFS statements and early learning goals for both the prime and specific areas of the curriculum.

 User guide for Reading Planet: Parent and Pupil Guide to Reading Planet

 Click on the link to watch a short clip of how to pronounce phonemes correctly.